DevonMorris/presentations/README.md

 # Presentations

-These are presenations that I give.
+These are presentations that I give.
 They are generated from markdown using pandoc and I usually choose `reveal.js` as the output because it generally looks good and supports `mp4` playback.